amoghub/WeatherTether/README.md

 # WeatherTether

 WeatherTether is a weather application built to provide accurate and descriptive weather to an inputted location.
-Users can change the weather location by inputting a city / country into a text field.
+Users can change the weather location by inputting a location into a text field.
 Users can also change the degree type through a convenient switch, next to the location textfield.

 # Code and API Usage